Thai air strikes hit two Cambodian targets

 At 9.40am, Cambodia fired BM-21 rocket launchers at the Don Tuan temple ruins in Si Sa Ket province, Thailand said.

 At 9.55am, Cambodian forces reportedly fired into a residential area near the border area development centre in Kap Choeng district of Surin.
 At least three civilians were reported injured.
-Authorities began evacuating civilians from the area as a precaution.
+Authorities began evacuating civilians from the area.

 The attacks came a day after a landmine explosion injured five Thai soldiers, one of whom lost a leg, near the Chong An Ma border crossing in Ubon Ratchathani province.